-And for yet another internship, a lot of it was communicating with companies, reminding them of their deliverables, and help in setting up various events, like creating powerpoint presentations, preparing materials, or documenting the event, thinking of how it can be improved, and monitoring responses.
+And for yet another internship, a lot of it was communicating with companies.
+Reminding them of their deliverables, help in setting up various events, like creating powerpoint presentations, preparing materials, or documenting the event, thinking of how it can be improved, and monitoring responses.

 I also did more than stay in the office – turns out that all Ayala companies undergo the Ayala Group Summer Internship Program, complete with seminars on project management, financial management, technopreneurship, a corporate social responsibility activity, and a fancy graduation ball-like thing.
 It was lots of fun to meet the other 134 interns from other companies.

 What was it like working in 3 very different environments?

 It was very challenging, because every environment worked pretty differently, so every time I transitioned to a new one it was like starting from scratch.

 There was always a little something though I that I learned from the previous environment that I could use in the new ones. 😀

 What would you say were the best parts about your internship?

 - Seeing how other people will benefit from what I’m doing.